- What Is the “Minecraft Connection Timed Out: no further information” error message?

 - The error should not appear now.

-We hope you now understand how to fix Minecraft server connection timed out in Windows.
-If you used different methods to remove this error from your computer, please share them with us below.
-Also, check out our blog for more helpful Windows guides like this one.
+We hope you now understand how to fix the Minecraft server connection timed out in Windows.
+If you used different methods to remove this error from your computer, please share them below.